unisaurus-rex/stacked/README.md

 height (int)
 * Sets the max height of the chart

-margin (object with key value pairs, where the keys are top, left, right, and bottom and the value is the margin that should be applied)
+margin (key/values)
-* Sets the margins of the chart
+* The keys are top, left, right, and bottom and the value is the margin that should be applied

 classMap (key/values)
 * Object holding key-value pairs where key is the rowId and the value is the class that will be applied.